Here are a number of Frequently Asked Questions and answers from TGS:

-At this time, as a small start-up, our program does not include behavioral staff or therapy.
 Because we desire to serve all of our students well, we are currently unable to accept students with significant, recurring behavior concerns or co-occurring mental health diagnoses not actively managed by medication and/or therapy.
-If you have a question about how TGS’ behavioral criteria might apply to your student, please ask us!
-It is definitely not black-and-white, and we will work with you if we feel we can adequately meet your student’s needs within our current program and resources.
+If you have a question about how TGS’ behavioral criteria might apply to your student, please ask us.
 And yes, we do think Temple Grandin would have made the cut at TGS!

 My student can get upset and be unable to work for periods of time until he’s calmed down.
 He does better if he can get away from other students for a while and have an understanding adult to help him understand what happened so he can calm down.
 Can you provide for this need at Temple Grandin School?
 View answer »

 Yes.
-We provide all of our teachers with specialized training to help them understand and support students with ASD.
-In addition, each student at TGS is assigned a staff adviser.
-Advisers work with their students to communicate needs of this nature to all TGS staff members.
 In the event that a student becomes upset and needs to leave the classroom, he or she would be encouraged to go to an agreed-upon place to calm down.
 A TGS support staff person will be available to support the student to engage in self-selected calming strategies and help diffuse and debrief the situation as needed so the student can reengage with his or her learning.

 My student has been enrolled in a large public school.
 He is very stressed at school and frequently argues or refuses to do work.
 I do not know how well he would do in a smaller program.
 How might we determine if TGS is a good match for him?